scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   are anyway required.

-## Recovering from bad segments
+## Recovering from faulty segments

+Faulty segments are segments that do not work as advertised, i.e. they are either physically faulty (broken link, high packet loss, jitter, ...) or come with faulty metadata, suggesting too few hops, too low latency, too much bandwith, or similar problems.
+The faultyness may be caused by a technical problem (e.g. broken link) or by a malicious adversary.

-An AS may be coaxed to disseminate a bad segment (e.g. via "wormhole" attack, see {{I-D.scion-cp}}).
-How do we recover from that?
+An example for a malicious adversary is the "wormhole" attack, see {{I-D.scion-cp}}, where, an AS may be coaxed to disseminate a faulty segment.
+How do we recover from faulty segments?
-Currently only endhosts may realize that a segment does not work, this may be via SCMP errors or simply by traffic degradation.
+Currently only endhosts may realize that a segment does not work as advertised, either via SCMP errors or simply by traffic degradation.
 This would be a possible sequence of events:

+* An endpoint realizes that a segment is faulty
-* An endhost needs to tell it's local AS that the segment is bad
+* An endpoint needs to report to its local AS that the segment is faulty
-* Local AS needs to tell CORE AS that segment is bad
+* Local AS needs to report its CORE AS that segment is faulty
 * The CORE AS needs to:
-  * change policy to exclude bad segments AND/OR
+  * change policy to exclude faulty segments AND/OR
-  * tell other COREs and ISDs to stop delivering bad segment (they only deliver 5 each, so any bad segment shoud be avoided)
+  * tell other COREs and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)

+### Implications

+A lack of recovery can lead to an attack as described in {{dos-with-wormholes}}.

-Mitigation alternatives:
+### Mitigation

 * An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.
+* Endpoints need a way to signal faulty segments to ASes.
+ASes need a way to signal faulty ASes to other ASes (e.g. core ASes or ASes in other ISDs).
+* ASes need adaptive becaon analysis algorithms that allow excluding specific beacons, e.g. beacons that have known malicious ASes on path.
+* For swift recovery, it would be useful if ASes could revoke faulty segments.
+* Adapt the path discovery and dissemination algorithm to allow ASes to have many more than five paths to a given remote destination.
+This would allow endpoints to simply ignore faulty segments and use other ones.

 # Hummingbird / QoS